 This course introduces the origins and historical development of art.
 Emphasis is placed on the relationship of design principles to various art forms, including but not limited to, sculpture, painting, and architecture.
 Upon completion, students should be able to identify and analyze a variety of artistic styles, periods, and media.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Humanities/Fine arts.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation course in Humanities/Fine arts.
 This is a Universal General Education Transfer Component (UGETC) course.

-ART 113 Art Methods and Materials
+ART 113 Art Methods and Materials Prerequisites: None Corequisites: None